Costco is a great place to shop if you are budget conscious. You can save money on food, alcohol and more.

 And some articles say there are ways to get a Costco membership for free.

-The catch is the membership fee, which can range from $60 for an average family to $120 for an executive plan.
+Because although Costco is great for saving money, the catch is in the membership fee.
+That fee can range from $60 for a basic membership to $120 for an executive plan.

 Offset the Membership Cost

 Assuming that you buy the family plan, you will have to pay 60 dollars for the membership.